*Click HERE for this recipe made Paleo and Grain Free

 - 1 C Gluten Free Instant Oats

-- ½ C Earth Balance Butter, Softened (if you soften it in the microwave, be sure it's just soft and not mostly melted)
+- ½ C Earth Balance Butter or Ghee, Softened (if you soften it in the microwave, be sure it's just soft and not mostly melted)

 - ½ - ¾ C Jam Of Choice (I recommend apricot or seedless raspberry)